It's that time again! Welcome to 10 Paint Secrets Part Three!

 You can see some wood filler in action here.

 #8.
 How to paint the door and NOT the hinges.

-I've painted 15 doors in this house, and therefore this tip is
+I've painted 15 doors in this house, and I swear by this tip.

 #9.
 The easiest way to gold leaf.